Single qubit quantum secret sharing with improved security: The security analysis

 From point (b), it is seen that $R_{k}$ can safely announce the cheating action as any of the class $X$, $Y$ or $Z$ action freely only in the runs where he is sure that either $R_{a}$\ or $R_{b}$ applied a class $X$ or $Y$ action.
 Now let us evaluate the number of these runs.

-In each of the first $n-d$ runs, $R_{k}$ cannot know the choices of $c_{ji}$ of $R_{a}$\ and $R_{b}$ before they announce, because the number of possible codewords is at the order of magnitude of $2^{k}$ when $d<2(n-w)$.
-Since in step (III) $c_{ji}$ is announced in a random order, there are three possibilities: both $R_{a}$\ and $R_{b}$ announced before $R_{k}$ does; one and only one of $R_{a}$\ and $R_{b}$ announced before $R_{k}$ does; none of $ R_{a}$\ and $R_{b}$ announced before $R_{k}$ does.
-The probabilities for these cases to occur are $1/4$, $1/2$, and $1/4$, respectively.
+In a $(n,l,d)$-code $C$, the number of possible codewords having the weight $ w$\ grows when $n$\ increases while $l/n$\ and $w/n$\ are fixed and $d<2(n-w) $.
+Therefore when only a few\ bits of the codeword used by $R_{a}$\ or $R_{b} $\ are disclosed, $R_{k}$\ cannot know the rest of the codeword with certainty.
+Suppose that $R_{k}$\ can identify the codeword used by $R_{a}$\ or $R_{b}$\ only after $l^{\prime }$ bits are revealed.
+Then in each of the first $l^{\prime }$ runs, $R_{k}$ cannot know the choices of $c_{ji}$ of $ R_{a}$\ and $R_{b}$ before they announce.
+Since in step (III) $c_{ji}$ is announced in a random order, there are three possibilities: both $R_{a}$\ and $R_{b}$ announced before $R_{k}$ does; one and only one of $R_{a}$\ and $ R_{b}$ announced before $R_{k}$ does; none of $R_{a}$\ and $R_{b}$ announced before $R_{k}$ does.
+In the case where the cheater can get the most benefit, the probabilities for these cases to occur are $1/4$, $1/2$, and $1/4$, respectively (a rigorous calculation on these probabilities is provided in the appendix).
 In the first two cases $R_{k}$ can be sure of the class of action of $R_{a}$\ and/or $R_{b}$.
 Since each participant should apply the class $Z$ action $w$ times, the probability for $c_{ai}=0$\ (or $c_{bi}=0$) is $1-w/n$.
 Therefore, the probability for such a run to be the one in which $R_{k}$ can announce the cheating action as a class $X$ or $Y$ action is